nebs123/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 8-print_square.c - function inside takes parameter and prints  square with specified width using # 9-fizz_buzz.c - program that loops from 1-100 printing Fizz for those divisible by 3 and Buzz for divisible by 5 and prints FizzBuzz if it is divisible by both 3 and 5.
 Prints the no itself if not divisble by 3 or 5
 10-print_triangle.c - function inside prints a triagle of specified width using # sign

+101-print_number.c - has function which prints out the number it recieves as parameter